- brief -

 - what could have been better -

-The initial launch could have included more comprehensive user testing across different devices, particularly
+The initial launch could have included more comprehensive user testing across different devices,

 iOS, to catch platform-specific issues earlier in the process.